alexdowad/ruby-misc/README.md

-This is a library of interesting/useful code written by Alex Dowad, posted here both to share with other developers and for perusal by potential clients.
-Most of the code is written in Ruby 1.9.
+This is a collection of old Ruby code code written by Alex Dowad, which might be interesting or useful to some people.

-ALL code in this repository is free for anybody to copy, modify, and use in any program, without attribution to the author (ie. me).
+ALL code in this repository is free for anybody to copy, modify, and use in any program, without attribution to the author (i.e. me).
 Enjoy!
-But make sure to test the code yourself -- I have tested it, but can't guarantee there are no bugs.
+But make sure to test the code yourself if you intend to use it in production.

-If you notice anything which can be improved, please submit a pull request; I'll credit you at the top of the relevant file.

 Overview: